Lovech: Population

 According to the census, held in February, 2011, Lovech is populated by 36,600 inhabitants within city limits.
 In the 1880s the population of Lovech numbered about 7,000.
-Since then it started growing decade by decade, mostly because of the migrants from the rural areas and the surrounding smaller towns, with a peak in the period 1987-1991 when exceeded 50,000 residents.
+Since then it started growing decade by decade, mostly because of the migrants from the rural areas and the surrounding smaller towns, with a peak in the period 1987-1991 when it exceeded 50,000 residents.
 After this time, the population has started decreasing rapidly in consequence of the poor economic situation in the Bulgarian provinces during the 1990s that led to a new migration in the direction of the country capital Sofia and abroad.